manopriyam/CS250_ASMT1_VBA/SyntaxAnalyzer/README.md

 ./a.out VBAtrial.bas
 ```
 - We have taken a few assumptions :
-    - Conditional Statements : always have an 'End If' Keyword
+    - Conditional Statements : always have an 'End If' Keyword <br>
     Assumed Syntax -
     ```
     If performance = 1 Then Bonus = salary * 0.1 End If